 Most places where restrictions apply will have signs.
 Local authorities should publicise any restrictions on their website.

 The Kennel Club is the only organisation that monitors and responds to individual PSPO proposals to restrict access across England and Wales.
 Read more about the campaigning work we do around access for owners and dogs.

 It is now compulsory to microchip your dog by law.
 It's also compulsory for you to keep your contact details up to date at all times.
 If the worst happens and your dog goes missing, your pet's microchip will only help reunite you if your contact details are correct.

 Your vet or breeder should be able to let you know which service your pet's microchip is linked to.

 The Petlog Premium Lost and Found service, the UK's largest lost and found database for microchipped pets, can even alert local vets and dog wardens when an owner reports when and where their pet was lost.
-This can be done by telephone, text message, via the Petlog website or through the my dog uk mobile app.
+This can be done by telephone, text message, via the Petlog website.

 Do attend regular dog training classes

 Carry poop bags with you at all times.
 Simply keep a plastic bag in your pocket when out walking.

 Owners will be fined if they allow their dog to foul and do not clear up in designated areas (Anti-social Behaviour, Crime and Policing Act 2014 (England and Wales), Dog Fouling (Scotland) Act 2003, The Litter (Northern Ireland) Order 1994).

 Do exercise your dog regularly